Calculus Honors

 Define continuity, apply the three continuity criteria, classify discontinuities, and solve for values that ensure continuity.

-Quiz/graded classwork and DeltaMath assignment follow Unit 2.
+DeltaMath assignment to follow Unit 2-6.

 Unit 3 - Derivatives